Skip to content

 Release steps

-Use the justfile.
-The justfile at the repo root automates all release steps.
-Read it to understand the manual steps behind each recipe.
+The justfile at the repo root automates all release steps:

-just release handles the pre-flight checks (clean working tree, branch, remote sync), creates and pushes the annotated tag, and opens the GitHub Actions run in your browser.
-GitHub Actions then builds binaries, creates the release, and triggers the Homebrew formula update automatically.
+This handles pre-flight checks (clean working tree, branch, remote sync), creates and pushes the annotated tag, and opens the GitHub Actions run in your browser.
+GitHub Actions then builds binaries, creates the release, and triggers the Homebrew formula update.

 Manual steps (if needed)